 Setting up each channel on ChannelEngine follows the same flow, once you add the channel:

-- On ChannelEngine, go to the channel, click Setup section, and click Authorize.
+- Go to the Setup page of your Wish channel and click Authorize.

 - In the Wish for merchant dialog box, enter your Wish username and password and click Log in.

-- You can now continue configuring the channel in the Setup section:
+- You can now continue configuring the channel on the Setup page:

 - Shipping country - this is the country where your warehouse for Wish is based in.

 On Wish (optional)

 The following settings are not required for the connection between ChannelEngine and Wish to be successful:

 - Email preferences - go to Account, Settings, Email preferences.
 Make sure to check all options that are not handled through ChannelEngine (e.g.: support tickets, infringement notifications, etc.).